 LivingSpace Sunrooms is able to adjust your sunroom to fit the space you wish.
 It is suggested that you fully understand how the sunroom will be used before you build it.
 Think of another room in your home that serves a similar purpose to what you want for your sunroom.

-The length of the construction period depends on the size and complexity of the sunroom, but most projects typically require 2-3 weeks to build.
-Designs are typically processed, permitted, delivered, and installed ten to twelve weeks after your order is finalized.
+The length of the construction period depends on the amount of customization requested in the sunroom.
+Designs are typically processed, permitted, delivered, and installed ten to twelve weeks after your finalization with our sales representatives.

 Yes.
 Our dealers are able to provide sunrooms with glass roofs through our elements package.

 Your LivingSpace Sunroom is Warranted for Life.
 The warranty ensures that a problem with our product will be protected if it occurs within the warranty period.
 The warranty period begins once the sunroom is installed and the Lifetime Limited Warranty Registration Card is returned to LivingSpace Sunrooms, LLC.
 The warranty covers the vinyl framing lineals, windows, doors, roof panel system, and decking.

 Due to our custom design and manufacturing capabilities, a sunroom from LivingSpace can be built to nearly any dimension.
 We have constructed fully permitted sunrooms as large as 40’x80’, and could build even larger.
 Common wall sizes range from 12’ to 30’ long and 6’ to 8’ tall, but every sunroom is designed to meet each homeowner’s individual specifications.